OOApenteng/WiLiMan-ID-Deliverable-D4.1/README.md

 Remove the NA's

-The spatial vector data includes points (coordinates), in view of that we added their latitude and longitude by selecting the following species:
+The spatial vector data includes points (coordinates), in view of this, their latitude and longitude were added by selecting the following species:

 1. For birds only